 Recommendation: Design with Integration in Mind

-For learning to translate to real-world application, the concepts, skills, and behaviors must be integrated into day-to-day work.
-In this case, each participant could be asked to set one or two behavioral goals based on the 360-degree feedback they received.
-Then, each participant could work with their boss to validate the goals and create a tactical plan for ensuring that new behaviors become part of their work routine.
+For learning to translate to real-world application, the concepts, skills, and behaviours must be integrated into day-to-day work.
+In this case, each participant could be asked to set one or two behavioural goals based on the 360-degree feedback they received.
+Then, each participant could work with their boss to validate the goals and create a tactical plan for ensuring that new behaviours become part of their work routine.